aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/known-issues.md

 # Known Issues

-This is a list of known issues at the time of release, this list will be updated when new versions of the upgrade tools are released.
+This is a list of known issues at the time of release.
+This list will be updated when new versions of the upgrade tools are released.
 Contact your AWS account teams for more details if these issues impact your upgrade.

 ## Unsupported configurations
 The following configurations are not handled automatically by the current version of the upgrade tools.
-Also review the [Feature-specific considerations](./comparison/feature-specific-considerations.m) section of the documentation for additional details.
+Also review the [Feature-specific considerations](./comparison/feature-specific-considerations.md) section of the documentation for additional details.

 ### Site-to-site VPNs